cassiecorey/dana/README.md

 ##About
 ###Sources
-This model combines code from the following other GitHub repos:
+This model combines code from these other GitHub repos:

 [arkref](https://github.com/brendano/arkref)